Tana (footballer)

-Pedro Tanausú Domínguez Placeres (born 20 September 1990), commonly known as Tana, is a Spanish professional footballer who plays as a forward.
+Pedro Tanausú Domínguez Placeres (born 20 September 1990), commonly known as Tana, is a Spanish professional footballer who plays as an attacking midfielder or a winger for Thai League 1 club Ratchaburi.

 Club career

 Born in Las Palmas, Canary Islands, Tana made his senior debut with lowly UD Villa de Santa Brígida in the 2009–10 season.
-Two years later he first arrived in Segunda División B, playing for UD Vecindario.
+He first arrived in the Segunda División B two years later, with UD Vecindario.

-In January 2012, Tana signed with UD Las Palmas, being initially assigned to the third team.
-He was promoted to the reserves the following year, with whom he reached promotion to the third division at the end of 2012–13 campaign.
+In January 2012, Tana signed for UD Las Palmas, being initially assigned to the third team.
+He was promoted to the reserves the following year, with whom he promoted to the third division at the end of 2012–13 campaign.

-In August 2013, Tana was promoted to the main squad in the Segunda División, and made his debut as a professional late in that month by coming on as a 59th-minute substitute for Jesús Tato in a 1–1 home draw against SD Eibar.
+In August 2013, Tana was promoted to the main squad in the Segunda División, and made his debut as a professional later that month by coming on as a 59th-minute substitute for Jesús Tato in a 1–1 home draw against SD Eibar.
 He scored his first goal in the competition on 5 October, in the 2–0 home win over Córdoba CF.

 Tana contributed only one league appearance during 2014–15, as the Amarillos achieved promotion to La Liga.
 His maiden appearance in the Spanish top flight occurred on 25 October 2015, as he started in a 0–0 home draw against Villarreal CF.

 A starter under new manager Quique Setién, Tana signed a new three-year deal with Las Palmas on 25 November 2015.
 He scored his first goal in the top tier on 30 December, opening a 4–1 home rout of Granada CF.

 Tana renewed with Las Palmas on 7 April 2016, until 2019.
 On 20 September 2018, he further extended his link until 2023.

 On 31 January 2019, Tana was loaned to a Chinese club until the end of the year, later revealed to be Zhejiang Greentown FC.
-On 3 September 2020, his contract was terminated by the board of directors due to "disciplinary reasons".
+On 3 September 2020, his contract was terminated by the board of directors due to "disciplinary reasons", with Las Palmas having previously hired a private investigator to follow him around.

-On 1 January 2021, free agent Tana agreed to a short-term deal with Albacete Balompié in the second division.

-In 2022, Tana moved to Dhivehi Premier League side Maziya S&RC and appeared in the 2022 AFC Cup group stage matches in India, where he created seventeen chances and scored twice.
+On 1 January 2021, free agent Tana agreed to a short-term deal at Albacete Balompié in the second division.
+He went abroad again in 2022, joining Dhivehi Premier League side Maziya S&RC and appearing with them in the group stage of the AFC Cup, where he created 17 chances and scored two goals.

-On 13 August 2022, it was announced by the Indian I-League side Churchill Brothers that they have completed their foreign quota for the season with signing of Tana.
-On 16 January 2023, Tana was released by Churchill Brothers, and replaced him with Uruguayan Martín Cháves.
-He made eleven appearances for the club and has two goals and two assists to his name.

-NorthEast United

-In January 2023, Indian Super League club NorthEast United brought in Tana on a short-term deal.
+Tana then competed in India with Churchill Brothers FC Goa (I-League), also having an unsuccessful trial in that country at NorthEast United FC (Super League).
+He returned to Spain in September 2023, representing UD Tamaraceite and CD Mensajero at amateur level.

+In August 2024, Tana signed for Thai League 1 club Ratchaburi FC.